kikaspica/cse15l-lab-reports/lab5.md

 Hello!
 Looking at the error message you're getting, it seems the problem is in lines 52 and 53 where you declare your `success` and `score` variables.
 Try using `echo` around those two lines to see the values of the variables you're using in those lines.
 One of the variables you're using might not be initialized.

 ### Debugged Response
 Thank you!
-I figured out that my `fail` variable was not initialized when all the tests passed.
+I figured out that my `fail` variable was not initialized when all the tests passed by using `echo`.
 ![Debug](lab5Images/debug.png)

 I fixed this by creating an if statement that checks if `fail` is null.
 If it's null, then that means all the tests passed and the script now returns the proper message.
 Otherwise, the operates the same as before, calculating the score by dividing successes by failures.